 - alcohol, other drugs, and driving

-You can find the course curriculum and other information in Pre-Licensing Course Instructor’s Manual (PDF) (MV-277).
+You can find the course curriculum and other information in the Pre-Licensing Course Instructor’s Manual (PDF) (MV-277).
 There is also a Pre-licensing Course Student's Manual (PDF) (MV-277.1) to help you reinforce the important information contained in the Pre-Licensing Course.

 When you successfully complete the course, you will be given a Pre-licensing Course Certificate (MV-278).
 If you complete a high school or college driver education course, you will receive a Driver Education Certificate (MV-285), and you do not need a Pre-licensing Course Certificate (MV-278).
 Unless you have taken the Online Pre-Licensing Course, you must have one of these certificates to schedule your road test.
 You must bring the original certificate to your road test to turn in to the license examiner.
 2